Most merchants only think about barcodes when a marketplace, retailer, or 3PL asks for them. That is usually too late.

 For merchants who track lots, serial numbers, or best-before dates, byrd captures that data at scan time using the Application Identifiers encoded in GS1-128 barcodes.
 That means FIFO-driven picking, lot traceability, and expiry management are handled automatically rather than manually.

-That is especially valuable for categories such as:
+As mentioned above, that is especially valuable for categories such as:

 If you ship across multiple EU countries or work with multiple warehouse locations, GS1 compliance also makes cross-location stock transfers and carrier handoffs significantly cleaner.